 The equivalent of the Whereis command in Windows

-Let us look few of the equivalent of the Whereis command in windows.
+Let us look few of the equivalents of the Whereis command in windows.

 Using gcm command in Powershell